 I had a memory pop up on Facebook of the first video back when I relaunched my YouTube channel.
-For a while there I got really good at keeping to my weekly schedule.
-Thanks to that, my progression with filming and editing was fast, and I found that I enjoyed making videos.
+For a while there, I got really good at keeping to my weekly schedule.
+Thanks to that, my progression with filming and editing was fast, and I enjoyed making videos.
 Tricky and somewhat time-consuming (isn’t everything you’re learning?)
 I started to enjoy the challenge.

-The rhythm fell apart.
-When I did record footage or whatever I was making that week, I was never happy with what I got.
+When I recorded footage or whatever I was making that week, I was never happy with what I got.
 I started being overly critical of it and wishing, again, that I was better already.
 I’d look at myself on the screen and hate the way I looked.
 I felt stupid and completely incapable of delivering the content I wanted to.

 Making videos became this horrible experience.

 Has that ever happened to you?
 Surely I’m not the only one who has been chased away from something they like by that little voice?
 When I look back on my life, there are a few things I can see this show up in.
 To throw it was back, I gave up ballet and later swimming because of that voice.
 Then as an adult, I’ve been afraid to dive back into my business because of ways I’ve failed in the past.
 It’s scary how that little voice can take just a grain of truth and twist it until it seems insurmountable.
-But I’m nothing if not determined.

 I’m not making any promises.

 Hi!
 I’m Suger; Chief Blogger at Suger Coat It.
 Blogging since 1901; love a casual ootd, taking photos + writing about things that irk or inspire me.
-I love wine and cheese, long days in the sun at the beach and spending time with my family.
-I make stuff for the internet.
-Which means I take photos, create content, write copy and devise social media plans for personal brands, small businesses and bloggers.
+I love wine and cheese, long days at the beach and spending time with my family.
+I make stuff for the internet; photos, create content, write copy and devise social media plans for personal brands, small businesses and bloggers.
 You know, living the sweet life.